rdrapeau/Wisdom-of-Multiple-Guesses-Scripts/README.md

 Run `python generate_figures.py` to generate the figures in the paper.

-Please use Python 2.7.6 and matplotlib version 1.3.1 or higher.
+Please use [Python 2.7](https://www.python.org/download/releases/2.7/) and [matplotlib](http://matplotlib.org/) version 1.3.1 or higher.